oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/optimization_levels/minimum_latency/README.md

 ### Understanding the Tutorial Design

-The basic function performed by the tutorial kernel is a RGB to grayscale algorithm.
+The basic function performed by the tutorial kernel is an RGB to grayscale algorithm.
 To see the impact of the minimum latency flow in this tutorial in terms of latency and f<sub>MAX</sub>, and also see how to override the minimum latency flow with specific manual controls, the design needs to be compiled three times.

 Part 1 compiles the design without passing the `-Xsoptimize=latency` flag.
 In this default flow, the compiler targets higher throughput and f<sub>MAX</sub> with the sacrifice of latency and area.